Do you know your bin day? Do you need to pay council tax?

 There are a number of charging points for electric cars across the city view a map of charging points.

 There are many sports centres, swimming pools and gyms in Newcastle.
-The Active Newcastle and Impulse Fitness websites have details of all classes and facilities at our sports centres.
-Impulse Fitness offer discounted membership for students.
+Active Newcastle have details of various classes and facilities at sports centres and other venues in the city.

 Other useful information